John Ruggles: U.S. Senate career

+Ruggles, a conservative Democrat, opposed the Loco-Foco influence in the Van Buren administration.
+In 1840, he penned a letter going against his party to endorse William Henry Harrison, whom he described as a man of "enlightened patriotism, great practical wisdom, and sound Republican principles," while denouncing Van Buren's policies as "ruinous to the enterprise and business of the people."

 Retirement and death

 In retirement, Ruggles resumed the practice of law in Thomaston.
 There he made several more inventions and was well known as a political writer and orator.
 Ruggles was wealthy; he and his wife Margaret George Ruggles had children and lived in the largest house on the town's Main Street.
 He died in 1874 a few months before reaching age 85.
 He is interred in the Elm Grove Cemetery.